lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

   SDN controllers.

-*Note April, 17:* Now hosts can get configured autonomously, and router can handle in addition neighbor sollicitation and local ping, but in every case messages go through the controller, no flow is set.
+*Note April, 17:* Now hosts can get configured autonomously, and router can handle in addition neighbor solicitation and local ping, but in every case messages go through the controller, no flow is set.
 Code begins to get quite dirty, in the future it would be nice to split it in modules.
-Instead of re-looping at tunnel ends it has been decided to foward the packet on a default interface.
+Instead of re-looping at tunnel ends it has been decided to forward the packet on a default interface.

 Solved Issues : Router should reply to Router Solicitation with its Local Link address, make sure that it's the one set in the Router